-A little-discussed component of China's space ground segment and space tracking system is the State Radio Spectrum Management Center [中国无线电管理] has responsibility for radio monitoring and spectrum management (filling a role similar to one of the Federal Communications Commission (FCC) in the United States).
-It is directly under the Ministry of Industry and Information Technology (MIIT) of the People's Republic of China and directly supports space tracking missions.299 Monitoring stations [监测站] are located in Beijing, Chengdu (Sichuan), Fujian, Harbin, Shanghai, Shenzhen, Shenzhen, Chengdu, Shaanxi, and Urumqi, and Yunnan, many of which future large-scale radio-direction finding stations and radio satellite communication stations.300 Other affiliated stations have been identified in Tibet and Inner Mongolia.
-The national network plays a role in locating and eliminating sources of radio interference with satellite transmissions.301
+A little-discussed component of China's space ground segment and space tracking system is the State Radio Spectrum Management Center, which is responsible for radio monitoring and spectrum management (filling a role similar to one of the Federal Communications Commission (FCC) in the United States).
+It is directly under the Ministry of Industry and Information Technology (MIIT) and directly supports space tracking missions.289 Monitoring stations [监测站] are located in Beijing, Chengdu (Sichuan), Fujian, Harbin, Shanghai, Shenzhen (Guangdong), Shaanxi, Urumqi (Xinjiang), and Yunnan, many of which feature large-scale radio-direction finding stations and radio satellite communication stations.290 Other affiliated stations have been identified in Tibet and Inner Mongolia.
+The national network plays a role in locating and eliminating sources of radio interference with satellite transmissions.291

 The Beijing station is part of the network of global stations of the International Telecommunications Union (ITU).
-Established in 2003, the facility is used for space radio Monitoring.
-It has seven receivers capable of monitoring non-GSO satellites and GSO satellites with a visible arc of 50° East longitude to 180° East longitude.302
+Established in 2003, the facility is used for space radio monitoring.
+It has seven receivers capable of monitoring non-GSO satellites and GSO satellites with a visible arc of 50° East longitude to 180° East.292

-The Beijing station (left) has satellite monitoring capability and played a role in supporting the Shenzhou 6 & 7 missions, as well as multiple Chang'e missions.
+The Beijing station (left) has satellite monitoring capability and played a role in supporting the Shenzhou-6 amd -7 missions, as well as multiple Chang'e missions.

-The organization appears to closely coordinate with the SSF and other parts of the Chinese armed forces, for example, jointly holding an exercise All-PLA reserve spectrum management center [全 军预备役电磁频谱管理中心].303
+The organization appears to closely coordinate with the SSF and other parts of the Chinese armed forces, for example, jointly holding an exercise All-PLA reserve spectrum management center [全军预备役电磁频谱管理中心].293